Crystal-Photonics/crystalBoot/README.md

 ![Image of screen_crystalboot_mcu](docs/screen_crystalboot_mcu.png)

 ### Flash result documentation
-After flashing a file can be created at a position in the file system define in the options window.
+After flashing a file can be created at a position in the file system defined in the options window.
 This file looks like this:

 E.g crystal boot example/1.0_3234470f3138333130002000_2016_11_11__12_11_OK.xml

 ```